NoahAugie/COM-437/README.md

 ## Project Description

-BlueZone is a mobile Android app designed to rank and review skateparks across the California Bay Area.
-It combines real-world experience, family-friendly features, and core skating metrics into a simple interface that’s easy for users of all ages.
-The app is designed to help families, new skaters, and seasoned riders find the best spots based on up-to-date park conditions, features, and crowd reviews.
+BlueZone is a mobile app that helps skaters explore and evaluate skateparks around the California Bay Area.
+It offers information that matters both to experienced skaters and to families with young children.
+Users can browse a list of skateparks, view photos, check terrain types, and read short reviews.
 As a father of two young daughters who are both learning to skate, I created BlueZone to support both adult skaters and parents looking for safe, welcoming parks.
-Whether you're hitting bowls or just looking for a clean place to skate with kids, this app aims to help.
+Whether one is looking for bowls or just wants a clean place to skate with kids, my app aims to help.

+My project blends personal experience with practical mobile development.
+I skate regularly with my two daughters, and we visit parks across the Bay.
+BlueZone will reflect that mix of adventure and safety, offering a balanced view of each park’s features.

 ## Problem Being Addressed

 Skaters and families have no reliable app to compare local skateparks.
 Current tools are outdated, incomplete, or focused solely on one demographic.
-There's a need for clean, filterable information about each park's terrain type, cleanliness, difficulty, and safety — all in one place.
+There's a need for clean, filterable information about each park's terrain type, cleanliness, difficulty, and safety all in one place.
 BlueZone fills that gap.

 ## Platform